dreamgreen/dreamgreen.github.io/index.md

 - Always try to link external relevant resources to your content so that  people can believe it.
 - Please also cite the content with link if it is copied from external source.
 But try to avoid copying content from external resources, instead explain in your own words.
+- To gather content, read lot of data. reassure yourself by visiting at least two different sources.
+You can start reading resources [here](/further-reading) to gather content.

 ##### Example: